James Butler (grocer): Horse racing

 The stores made home deliveries, and when the horses grew old, they were retired to his estate in Westchester.

 By 1890, Butler had bought his first horses, and in 1893 acquired the EastView Stock Farm near Greenburgh and Mount Pleasant, New York.
 In early 1907, he purchased the closed Empire City Race Track, a "trotting" track, and reopened it for thoroughbred racing.
-In 1912, after a wave of concern over gambling went through the eastern U.S., Butler financed a horse racing track in Juarez, Mexico, for which prominent horse racing personality Matt Winn headed operations.
+In 1912, after a wave of concern over gambling went through the eastern U.S., Butler financed a horse racing track in Ciudad Juárez, Mexico, for which prominent horse racing personality Matt Winn headed operations.
 In 1914, Butler purchased Laurel Park race track in Maryland and made Winn its general manager.

 End

 Butler died on February 20, 1934, at his home.
 He was survived by four of his children.
-At the time of his death, Butler's grocery store chain was the sixth largest in the U.S. by total sales, and his more than 1,100 stores were second in number only to A & P in the New York area.
+At the time of his death, Butler's grocery store chain was the sixth largest in the U.S. by total sales, and his more than 1,100 stores were second in number only to A&P in the New York area.
 Three thousand mourners attended his funeral at St. Patrick's Cathedral.
 His son, James Butler Jr., became the president of the company in 1935.